-Not just gym goers, but all people practicing dynamic sports requiring constant arm swinging and hitting like combat sports or tennis that traditionally put a great stress on your shoulder joint.
+Not just gym-goers, but all people practicing dynamic sports requiring constant arm swinging and hitting like combat sports or tennis that traditionally put great stress on your shoulder joint.

-A strong rotator cuff and full flexibility and range of motion is what the program is all about.
-No matter how strong your delts or traps may be.
-If the shoulder joint is not up to the task, you are doomed into a self fueling circle of inflammation, stiffness, impingement and limited range of motion.
+A strong rotator cuff and full flexibility and range of motion are what the program is all about.
+No matter how strong your delts or traps maybe.
+If the shoulder joint is not up to the task, you are doomed into a self-fueling circle of inflammation, stiffness, impingement, and limited range of motion.

 Shoulder Flexibility Solution is interesting because it tackles these issues in 6 key steps:

 - Mobilize the joint – This step is the base foundation of the process.
 It targets the capsule because this component of the shoulder joint is a primary cause of a restricted range of motion.

 - Addresses scarring and adhesions – These are typical problems that restrict blood flow, oxygen, and nutrients.
 The blueprint tells you how to heal the above to improve flexibility.